 ● Any organization, including government, business, industry, educational, health, media, unions, federations or civil society, registered in India or which is a department/center/campaign under a registered organization in India.

-●The organization has been actively implementing systems/procedures/practices which create a gender sensitive and gender equal environment within their own workplace.
+● The organization has been actively implementing systems/procedures/practices/strategies to mainstream gender both externally and internally.
+Such efforts should not just be limited to programme implementation but have also been working towards creating a gender sensitive and gender equal environment within their own workplace.

 ● Innovative, practical and comprehensive approaches to cultural and political change within the organization towards women’s empowerment or gender equality.